ejrich/Pretend/README.md

 ### Project Roadmap

-I am working on this project in my own time, but I will create projects in GitHub and will regularly update progress
+I am working on this project in my own time, but I will create projects in GitHub and regularly update progress